civicteam/on-chain-identity-gateway/ethereum/README.md

 - it allows clients to accept tokens from multiple gatekeeper networks, if those tokens share common properties.

-The flag namespace is managed by Identity.com.
+The flag namespace is managed by Civic.
 Gatekeepers can set and unset flags on their tokens at any time.

-To request a new flag be added to the namespace, please contact identity.com via [www.identity.com](www.identity.com).
+To request a new flag be added to the namespace, please contact civic via [www.civic.com](www.civic.com).

 ## Glossary